 - Zhifang Li, 2001.
 Design Optimization Techniques for Printed Antennas and Periodic Structures, (J. Volakis, co-chair).
 Currently, Quantitative Risk Analyst, Securian Financial Group, Minneapolis.

 - George Delagrammatikas, 2001.
 A Design Optimization Methodology for Advanced and Hybrid, Diesel-Based, Automotive Powertrains (D. Assanis, co-chair).
-Currently, Assistant Professor, Cooper Union, New York.
+Currently, Associate Professor, Cooper Union, New York.

 - Michael J. Sasena, 2002.
 Flexibility and Efficiency Enhancements for Constrained Global Design Optimization with Kriging Approximations (P. Goovaerts co-chair).
 Currently, Staff Scientist, Siemens, Troy, Michigan.